wenxu1024/wenxu1024.github.io/research.md

 ---

 # Research
-Too specifically related to Chemistry and Part of Physics (molecular).
-If you don't like, please go to projects and blog pages.
+Too specifically related to Chemistry and Part of Physics (molecular)?
+If you don't like it, please go to Projects and Blog pages.

 ---
 ## List of research topics